Near Loleta in Humboldt County, California — The American West (Pacific Coastal)

 Erected by U.S. Fish & Wildlife Service and National Wildlife Refuge System.

 More about this marker.
-The McBride Ranch is located near the Humboldt Bay Wildlife Refuge Visitors Center parking lot.
+This marker is located a the McBride Ranch near the Humboldt Bay Wildlife Refuge Visitors Center.